 “No, no,” Levi reassured him.
 “We just want to get home to my wife.”

 “What’s on your back?
 A girl?” the man asked unable to clearly see Victoria in the shadows.

-The man looked back to where he had dug then again at Barnaby.
 “A writer huh?
 I suppose then you’ve heard about the treasure that might be buried in these woods?”

 “I have heard mention of it, yes.”